lovecomm/gamma/README.md

 #### Handoff
 10. Ready to send to your Vendor/Network?
 AWESOME!
 Go ahead and run `gulp handoff`.
 This copies all of the banners you've animated already into `.strategist/temp/`, then updates each of the banners to match the link and script dependencies for each vendor you put in **config.json**.
 A zipped handoff is generated and put in the root dir of this project.

+## Preview-Static Only
+* Run `gulp preview-static` to generate a preview for only your static/failover banners.
+This is useful when you want make sure failover versions are signed–off before proceeding with animation.
+Before running this, be sure that your static banners are in the `assets/static-banners` directory.

 ## Gulp Watch (Live-Reload)
 The `gulp watch` task starts automatically when you run `gulp default` and `gulp resize`.
 However, you will need to stop it (ctrl + c) before you can run the other tasks.
 To continue live-reloading your banners, simply run this task again.